JiyangZhang/learning-to-reweight-in-relation-extraion/README.md

 ## Dataset

-I use the GIDS dataset, thanks to SharmisthaJat: https://github.com/SharmisthaJat/RE-DS-Word-Attention-Models
+I use the GIDS dataset and modified the PCCN model, thanks to SharmisthaJat: https://github.com/SharmisthaJat/RE-DS-Word-Attention-Models

 ## Running command